Posts: 523

 if you read this after I am dead it means I made it." ― Charles Bukowski

 (02-03-2014, 12:09 AM)Eric.B Wrote: My understanding is that the 1931 Statute of Westminster marks the independence of Canada from UK.
 Thus Canada gets British war status.
 If you guys can find non-military vehicle production in Canada in this time period let me know and I'll put them on limited war.
+I had a quick look, but i couldnt see anything pointing to non-military production during WW1.

 By the look of it, there were companies there (Ford and Studebaker) even before WW1, but it looks like they switched to military production during WW1.